compute-io/incrmean/README.md

 In a streaming implementation, the updated mean value is either pooled (chunked) or automatically piped to a new destination.
 The consumer is ultimately responsible for discarding incoming observations.

-In contrast to the streaming (push) model, an incremental implementation provides a pull model in which consumers can choose when to probe for new values.
+In contrast to the streaming (push) model, an incremental implementation provides a pull model in which consumers can choose when to observe the current value.
 Such behavior is important if we consider that, instead of observing on a regular interval (streaming), observations may be random.
 This module is more amenable to such observation indeterminacy.

 ## Tests